 If 80% of Amazon sales are coming from the buy box, you want to be sure you’re getting your share of those sales.
 I would love to hear from you in the comments: Do you have inventory items with a suppressed buy box that you’re needing to deal with today?
 Do you have a plan for how you will handle those items?

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.
-Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way during this Q4 AND in 2020.
-Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month to make progress toward making 2020 your best sales year ever.
+Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way during this Q4 AND in the new year.
+Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month to make progress toward making the new year your best sales year ever.

-Seriously, it’s not too early to start thinking about 2020!
-In fact, if you wait until January to start planning for 2020 then you’re setting yourself up to be left behind.
-I don’t want you to miss out on any opportunity for 2020, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.
-The course package includes a 220+ page ebook, live webinar trainings throughout the year, and 4 special bonuses.
+Seriously, it’s not too early to start thinking about the new year!
+In fact, if you wait until January to start planning for the year then you’re setting yourself up to be left behind.
+I don’t want you to miss out on any opportunity for the new year, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.
+The course package includes a 275+ page ebook, monthly video trainings, and 4 special bonuses.